ukhsa-collaboration/COVID-19-app-iOS-BETA/README.md

 Running the app on your own device
 ----------------------------------
+* Create a file called Development.xcconfig at the root of the repository
+* Add a line for the API_ENDPOINT (you will need to ask someone for this info)
+* e.g.: API_ENDPOINT = https:/$()/the-server-url;

 There are no dependencies at this time.
 To compile the app, download a recent build of xcode (11.3.1 or newer) and compile the app.